afreendin/MiniProject2/README.md

 # MiniProject2

+## Simple random sampling
+The best way to describe simple random sampling is a subset of a statistical population in which each member of the subset has an equal probability of being chosen.
+A simple random sampe is meant to be an unbiased representation of a group.

 ## Margin of Error
 Margin of error tells you how many percentage points your results will differ from the population value.
 95% confidence interval with a 4 percent margin of error means that your statistic will be wtihin 4 percentage points of the real population value 95% of the time.
 It will gave you the range of values below and above a sample statistic in a confidence interval.